French Guiana: Economy

 As a part of France, French Guiana is part of the European Union and the Eurozone; its currency is the euro.
 The country code top-level domain (ccTLD) for French Guiana is .gf, but .fr is generally used instead.

 In 2019, the GDP of French Guiana at market exchange rates was US$4.93 billion (€4.41 billion), ranking as the 2nd largest economy in the Guianas after Guyana (which discovered large oil fields in 2015 and 2018), and the 12th largest in South America.

-From the 1960s to the 2000s, French Guiana experienced strong economic growth, fueled by the development of France's Guiana Space Centre (established in French Guiana in 1964 as the independence of Algeria in 1962 led to the closure of France's space center in the Algerian Sahara) and by high population growth which stimulated domestic consumption.
+From the 1960s to the 2000s, French Guiana experienced strong economic growth, fueled by the development of France's Guiana Space Centre (established in French Guiana in 1964 as the independence of Algeria in 1962 led to the closure of France's space center in the Algerian Sahara) and by high population growth that stimulated domestic consumption.
 French Guiana's economy did not suffer from the 2008 financial crisis: the GDP grew by an average of +3.4% per year in real terms from 2002 to 2012, slightly faster than the rapidly growing population, which allowed French Guiana to catch up marginally with the rest of France in terms of standards of living.
 The GDP per capita rose from 48.0% of metropolitan France's level in 2000 to 48.5% of metropolitan France in 2012.

 Since 2013, however, French Guiana's economic growth has been uneven, and more subdued.
 From 2013 to 2019, the economy grew by an average of only +1.2% per year in real terms.
 French Guiana experienced a recession of −0.8% in 2014, and social unrest in 2017 led to almost no economic growth that year.
 Economic growth recovered at +3.0% in 2018, but was again almost null (+0.2%) in 2019.
 As a result, the GDP per capita has remained stagnant in nominal terms since 2013, and has declined relative to metropolitan France's.
 In 2019, the GDP per capita of French Guiana at market exchange rates, not at PPP, was US$17,375 (€15,521), only 42.3% of metropolitan France's average GDP per capita that year, and 50.3% of the metropolitan French regions outside the Paris Region.

 French Guiana was affected by the COVID-19 pandemic in 2020, leading to a recession of −2.7% that year according to provisional estimates, moderate compared to the COVID-19 recession in metropolitan France (−7.9% in 2020).